 Not many side effects are known.
-It can cause flu-like symptoms the first few days after application.
+It can cause flu-like symptoms in the first few days after application.
 And if applied on your head, you can expect headaches.
 Others report blurred vision, numbness, bleeding, redness, dry mouth, rashes, and others.
 However, these side effects would be more in the case of using Botox for facial beauty purposes.

 Bruising is the worst side effect.
-Because you get so many needles, needless to say that bruising will occur and you could be in pain for several days.
+Because you get so many needles, needless to say, that bruising will occur and you could be in pain for several days.